 The Group is one of the largest global investors and operators in logistics and real estate.
-It owns, manages and leases out an extensive network of approximately 2,500 completed properties across China, Japan, Brazil, Europe, India, Vietnam and the U.S., with a combined GFA and GLA of approximately 46.1 million square metres as of 31 December 2020.
-The Group also has interests in an additional 28.1 million square metres of land held for future development, under development or under land reserve.
-As of 31 December 2020, the Group's network was spread across 177 cities and 17 countries in China, Japan, Brazil, Europe, India, Vietnam and the U.S. See "Description of the Group - The Group's Portfolio".
+It owns, manages and leases out an extensive network of approximately 2,800 completed properties across China, Japan, Brazil, Europe and India, with a combined GFA and GLA of approximately 53.6 million square metres as of 31 December 2021.
+The Group also has interests in an additional 30.0 million square metres of land held for future development, under development or under land reserve.
+As of 31 December 2021, the Group's network was spread across 196 cities and 17 countries in China, Japan, Brazil, Europe, India and Vietnam.
+See "Description of the Group - The Group's Portfolio".
 Each of the Group's assets is strategically located within key hubs focused on serving the greater metropolitan areas of each market.
 The Group's early mover advantage allowed it to establish its presence in strategically located sites across key gateway cities in these countries.